 Group risk - the risk that the activities of companies within Ascot Group have an adverse impact on each other.
 The key risks considered are sharing of resources (including financial, labour and infrastructure) and brand damage from negative publicity.
-These are mitigated through clear governance structures, financial monitoring (where applicable), communication between entities across the group as well as a coordinated marketing and communications strategy.
+These are mitigated through clear governance structures and communication between entities across the group as well as a coordinated marketing and communications strategy.